UPPMAX/programming_formalisms/docs/deployment/deploy.md

 - Let's focus here on PyPI!
     - Remember we made a package this morning!
-- We'll cover the other tools after the exercise!
+- We'll cover the other tools after the exercise.

 ### Principle using python pip in a virtual environment